aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

 * ``PIPE_CAP_CONDITIONAL_RENDER_INVERTED``: Whether the driver supports inverted condition for conditional rendering.
 * ``PIPE_CAP_MAX_VERTEX_ATTRIB_STRIDE``: The maximum supported vertex stride.
+* ``PIPE_CAP_SAMPLER_VIEW_TARGET``: Whether the sampler view's target can be different than the underlying resource's, as permitted by ARB_texture_view.
+For example a 2d array texture may be reinterpreted as a cube (array) texture and vice-versa.

 .. _pipe_capf: